Mannitol: Contraindications

 Mannitol is contraindicated in people with anuria, severe hypovolemia, pre-existing severe pulmonary vascular congestion or pulmonary edema, irritable bowel syndrome (IBS), and active intracranial bleeding except during craniotomy.

 Adverse effects include hyponatremia and volume depletion leading to metabolic acidosis.

 Chemistry

 Mannitol is an isomer of sorbitol, another sugar alcohol; the two differ only in the orientation of the hydroxyl group on carbon 2.
 While similar, the two sugar alcohols have very different sources in nature, melting points, and uses.

 Production

 Mannitol is classified as a sugar alcohol; that is, it can be derived from a sugar (mannose) by reduction.
 Other sugar alcohols include xylitol and sorbitol.
-Mannitol and sorbitol are isomers, the only difference being the orientation of the hydroxyl group on carbon 2.

 Industrial synthesis

 Mannitol is commonly produced via the hydrogenation of fructose, which is formed from either starch or sucrose (common table sugar).
 Although starch is a cheaper source than sucrose, the transformation of starch is much more complicated.
 Eventually, it yields a syrup containing about 42% fructose, 52% glucose, and 6% maltose.
 Sucrose is simply hydrolyzed into an invert sugar syrup, which contains about 50% fructose.
 In both cases, the syrups are chromatographically purified to contain 90–95% fructose.
 The fructose is then hydrogenated over a nickel catalyst into a mixture of isomers sorbitol and mannitol.
 Yield is typically 50%:50%, although slightly alkaline reaction conditions can slightly increase mannitol yields.